techiaith/cydran-normaleiddio/README.md

 At present, the component contains a mixture of the above, but this may not coincide with all anticipated uses.

-### The creativity of the Welsh is limitless
+### There is great variety of different colloquial forms

-It is not possible to predict all possible verbal forms, so this component must be used appropriately and carefully, adding to it as necessary.
+It is not possible to predict all possible colloquial forms, so this component must be used appropriately and carefully, and should be added to as necessary.

 ## Conclusions

-This is an initial component, and we hope that its release will open a broader discussion on the use and expectations of normalisation components to inform future development.
+This is an initial fersion of this component.
+We hope that its release will open a broader discussion on the use and expectations of normalisation components to inform future development.